- Computer Science Home

 - Computing Info

 - Alumni Student Advisory Board

 - Contact Department of Computer Science

 Degree Requirements (Be sure to also read the Requirements for Continuation page)

 The Master of Science degree in Computer Science requires a minimum of 30 units of graduate courses with at least an overall 3.0 grade point average.

 - At least nine (9) units must be numbered 600 or above.
-Please use this 600 level course rotation scheme with their pre-requisites.

 - Only courses numbered 500 or higher and up to nine (9) units of 400-level courses (CS/CIS) can be counted towards the Master's degree.